 Bilateral coordination (bilateral integration) is the ability to use both sides of the body to complete daily tasks.

 Babies move their entire arms at the same time.
 They reach and grasp items that are closest to each hand.
-Hands are used equally.
+Their hands are used equally.

 As they progress into toddlerhood, hand preferences start to develop (between ages 2 and 4.)
-Kids will typically still switch hands for various fine motor tasks at this age.
+Kids may show a hand preference that they use more consistently.
+But they still switch hands for various fine motor tasks at this age.

 Hand dominance typically is evident between ages 4 and 6.
-You will see kiddos consistently use one hand for a task.
+You will see children consistently use one hand for a task.
 The other hand is the stabilizer or helper.

 Bilateral coordination happens as the arms work together for symmetrical movements such as catching a medium sized ball or pulling up a sock.